prodionov/task02/readme.md

 Run tests: ```npm test```\
 Local development: ```npm run local```

-<p>The process of authorization is as simple as possible.
+<p>The authorization process is as simple as possible.
 In order to use the endpoint you need to create a user and get a token.
 That can be done sending a POST request to /createNewUser with the following body:</p>

 ```javascript